-To give extra care to our members having their first babies, we also partner with the NFP and HFA programs where available.
-In these programs, a nurse visits the member throughout her pregnancy and birth until the baby is 2 or 3 years old; the nurse provides education, community assistance and support.
+To give extra care to our members, we also partner with the NFN program, where available.
+In this program, a nurse visits the member throughout her pregnancy and for up to two years after the baby is born.
+The nurse provides education, community assistance and support.